How does it work?

 There are two ways a user can create a Bulla Claim token.

-1. Via the interface.
+1. Via the BullaBankerarrow-up-right interface.

 2. Via the BullaClaim interface (coming soon)